alpha1693/CSCI2961/Lab2.md

 Whether or not software is free or for profit, a license should always be included, so that users are aware of their rights and that content creators don't accidentally restrict potentially helpful rights that can improve their software.

+### Task 4 - Gopher

+Gopher was an early form of Internet file transfer protocol.
+It lacked any form of hypertext transfer (viewing webpages directly with formatting, images, content, etc.).
+Overall, the idea of HTTP was far more appealing to the general public as it allowed users to connect to servers and receive more than just a file directory listing.
+It allowed the server manager to create "user friendly" guides to content, instead of a user just guessing what files are relevant.
+Hyperlinks allowed for relevance based technologies like search engines to arise.
+However, these are just reasons why HTTP was superior to Gopher in terms of features.
+Gopher could have easily implemented more features had it been more available to the public.
+Being closed software, development was limited to its creators, and distribution was harder to work with in its legal limits.
+I believe the failure to open Gopher development to the public was the "bigger picture" problem with Gopher.